The top 5 Jambo alternatives and competitors in 2026

 Jambo offers a hands-on onboarding programme led by its Canadian-based Customer Success team, aiming to have clients live in as little as two weeks.
 Both Jambo Professional and Enterprise subscriptions, however, incur a one-time onboarding fee in addition to the recurring licence cost.
 These fees are not publicly published and are confirmed during the sales process, meaning total first-year costs can be higher than the headline subscription pricing, particularly for Enterprise customers.

 Tractivity takes a different approach.
 All onboarding, setup, configuration and tailored training are included at no additional cost, with no hidden or one-off fees.
-Pricing is transparent from €10,995 per year and includes all modules and future upgrades.
+Pricing is transparent from €10,995 per year and includes all core modules and future upgrades.
+The Engage-360 public portal is priced separately.
 Typical implementations complete within four to six weeks, delivered by UK-based Client Success Managers operating across Irish, UK and EU time zones, providing sufficient time to configure the system, migrate and validate data, and deliver practical, role-based training across the wider team.

 This focus on accuracy, data integrity and real-world usability over speed alone results in higher adoption, lower risk and a smoother transition for teams, particularly in regulated or stakeholder-sensitive environments such as Irish healthcare, energy and infrastructure programmes.